jakobmerljak/aCT/README.md

 # Configuring

-aCT is configured with 2 configuration files, `aCTConfigARC.xml` and `aCTConfigATLAS.xml`.
+aCT is configured with 2 configuration files, `aCTConfigARC.xml` and optional `aCTConfigAPP.xml`.
 These files are searched for in the following places in order until found:
 ```
 $ACTCONFIGARC
 $VIRTUAL_ENV/etc/act/aCTConfigARC.xml
 /etc/act/aCTConfigARC.xml
 ./aCTConfigARC.xml
 ```
-and the same for aCTConfigATLAS.xml.
+and the same for aCTConfigAPP.xml.
 Configuration templates can be found in etc/act in the virtualenv.

 Once configuration is set up, the `actbootstrap` tool should be used to create the necessary database tables.